ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 > {: .language-bash}
 {: .callout}

-How can you tell which thread is doing what?
+How can we tell which thread is doing what?
 The OpenMP specification includes a number of functions that are made available through the included header file "omp.h".
 One of them is the function "omp_get_thread_num( )", used to get an ID of the thread running the code.

 ~~~
 /* --- File hello_world_omp.c --- */